 All holidays advertised in our brochures and on our website are operated by Beyond Shangri-La Travels Ltd. Registered number 10617907 (hereinafter called ‘the Company’, ’we’, ‘us’ or ‘our’).
-Registered UK office: 10 Javelin Road, Emsworth, PO10 8ED, and are sold subject to the following conditions:
+Registered UK office: 20 Oxford Road, Upavon, SN9 6BH, UK and are sold subject to the following conditions:

 Adequate and suitable travel insurance is highly recommended for all Beyond Shangri-La travellers and it is a condition of accepting your booking that you agree you will have obtained adequate and valid travel insurance for your booking by the date of departure.
 We recommend that you take out insurance as soon as your booking is confirmed.